Bats are protected in the United States and should never be killed or harmed. Harming a bat carries severe fines and possibly jail time!

+If you have Bats in the House it should be removed and the roosting area should be sanitized.
 When performed correctly, bat exclusion will achieve two goals: the removal of all bats that are living inside the structure and a completely sealed structure that prevents bats from re-entering.
 Permanent removal of bats in attic or building is the goal.
 This goal is achieved by eliminating all potential entries into the structure.

-Once the bat removal from the house is initiated, exclusion work MUST be done to prevent the bats from returning to the roost site.
+Once the bat removal from house is initiated, exclusion work MUST be done to prevent the bats from returning to the roost site.
 Any bat control professional should perform this task and provide a warranty with their work once completed.

 If you have a colony of Bats in the house, a bat control professional should be contacted to assess the situation and give an estimate for bat removal and exclusion program.
 Whether bat removal from house, office or building is performed, bat exclusion should be done to the entire structure to prevent future issues.